monarc-project/monarc-project.github.io/content/pages/home.md

 (**Optimised Risk Analysis Method**), allowing precise and repeatable risk management.

-The advantage of MONARC lies in the capitalisation of risk analyses already performed in similar business contexts: the same vulnerabilities regularly appear in many businesses, as they face the same threats and generate similar risks.
+The advantage of MONARC lies in the capitalisation of risk analysis already performed in similar business contexts: the same vulnerabilities regularly appear in many businesses, as they face the same threats and generate similar risks.
 Most companies have servers, printers, a fleet of smartphones, Wi-Fi